Skip to main content

 An Irish-leaning Loop pub where fries land best in their flavored, snackable pub forms—ideal when you want something salty and shareable before a show or a late drink.
 It’s at its strongest when you treat fries as the centerpiece snack and keep everything else optional.

-Irish curry chips, French fries, Cheese curds
+Must-Try Dishes: Irish curry chips, French fries, Cheese curds

-What makes it special: Pub-style fry snacks that fit a pre-theater Loop stop.
+What Makes it Special: Pub-style fry snacks that fit a pre-theater Loop stop.

 A Lakeshore East spot that flips from daytime coffee to evening wine, making it an easy low-stakes date that doesn’t need a big plan.
 Keep it simple: one bottle or two glasses, one small bite, and stay for the calm neighborhood rhythm.

-Coffee + Pastry, Wine by the Glass, All-Day Eats Plate
+Must-Try Dishes: Coffee + Pastry, Wine by the Glass, All-Day Eats Plate

-What makes it special: A coffee-to-wine crossover that makes date night feel effortless.
+What Makes it Special: A coffee-to-wine crossover that makes date night feel effortless.

 7.6